btigi/fiendfriend/readme.md

 ## Licencing

-FiendFriendr is licensed under the MIT license.
+FiendFriend is licensed under the MIT license.
 Full licence details are available in license.md